commerceengineplugins/conditions/README.md

 The sample uses the [OpenWeatherMap API](https://openweathermap.org/api) which supplies current weather information.
 They have a free plan which is excellent to use for this sample.
 You need an API key to use their current weather API.
 Create a free account and generate an API key.

 ## MinTemperatureCondition
-The class _MinTemperatureCondition_ implements three interfaces: _ICartsCondition_, _ICondition_ and _IMappableRuleEntity_.
+The class `MinTemperatureCondition` implements three interfaces: `ICartsCondition`, `ICondition` and `IMappableRuleEntity`.
 Commerce Engine automatically adds the condition to the UI based on these interfaces.

 ## WeatherServiceClientPolicy
+You need to supply the engine with the correct API key so the `WeatherService` class can access the OpenWeatherMap API.
+Of course, you don't want to hard-code this key.

+You can use a policy to configure the API Key for each environment.
+The `WeatherServiceClientPolicy` is a simple class derived from `Policy`.
+It contains one property `ApplicationId` that contains the API key you get from OpenWeatherMap.

+To configure a Commerce environment, add the following JSON to the environment file:

+	{
+        "$type": "Plugin.Sample.Condition.Policies.WeatherServiceClientPolicy, Plugin.Sample.Condition",
+        "ApplicationId": "<your application id>"
+   	}